-What To Do If You are Involved in a Car Accident in Los Angeles, The San Fernando Valley, Ventura or Anywhere in California
+What to do if You are Involved in a Car Accident in Los Angeles, The San Fernando Valley, Ventura or Anywhere in California

 If you are involved in any car accident or other motor vehicle traffic accident in Los Angeles, the San Fernando Valley or anywhere in California, here are some general helpful tips and advice (see disclaimer at bottom):

 Be prepared– Obtain and keep the following in your car or other motor vehicle:

 Cell telephone to call for assistance and also to use as a camera

-- Paper and pen or pencil
+Paper and pen or pencil

-- Camera to photograph all involved vehicles, people and scene of accident
+Camera to photograph all involved vehicles, people and scene of accident

-- First aid kit and other emergency gear such as cones and flares
+First aid kit and other emergency gear such as cones and flares

 Your proof of liability insurance or insurance coverage card.
 If you do not have it, you may simply request a copy from your insurance agent or insurance company.
 Be sure you have appropriate insurance coverage to not just pay possible claims made against you by other parties, but also to protect your family and you.
 (You should contact a California Insurance Attorney for a free insurance coverage review and advice)

-- If you have any special medical conditions requiring special care, a card describing same
+If you have any special medical conditions requiring special care, a card describing same

 The initial consultation is FREE and on injury cases there is NO fee with our firm UNTIL you win!

 The information contained in this Website is provided for general informational purposes only, and should not be construed as legal advice on any subject matter or any particular claim or case.
 No recipients of content from this site, clients or otherwise should act or refrain from acting on the basis of any content included in the site without first seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a California Car Accident Attorney or an attorney licensed in the recipient's state.
 The content of this Website contains general information and may not reflect current legal developments, strategy, laws, verdicts or settlements.
 These Attorneys and Firm expressly disclaim all liability with respect to actions taken or not taken based on any or all of the contents of this general page and entire Website.
 All rights reserved.